Skip to content

 with_cldr_keymap_file(cldr_path, charset=None, rng=None)

-Mutate data by randomly introducing typos.
+Mutate series by randomly introducing typos.
 Potential typos are sourced from a Common Locale Data Repository (CLDR) keymap.
 Any character may be replaced with one of its horizontal or vertical neighbors on a keyboard.
 They may also be replaced with its upper- or lowercase variant.
 It is possible for a string to not be modified if a selected character has no possible replacements.
+If the charset parameter is None, then any character present on the keymap may be mutated.

 Parameters: